Tommy Denison: Northern Football Conference

 Denison played for the Toronto Titans of the Northern Football Conference (a senior amateur league) from 2011 to 2012, and did not play in 2013.
 The club was re-named the GTA All-Stars and he re-joined to play for the team from 2014 to 2016.

 Coaching career

 While playing for the GTA All-Stars, Denison served as the team's offensive coordinator for four years and the team's head coach in his final year.
 With the experience, he was hired as the associate head coach (offense) and offensive coordinator for the Saint Mary's Huskies in 2017.
+The Huskies exploded on offense on Denison's watch netting 474.6 yards per game up from 371 in 2016.
+They also nearly doubled their point total scoring 30.9 points per game up from 15.8.
 He then moved back to Ontario where he joined the Toronto Varsity Blues as the team's offensive coordinator for the 2019 season.
+The Blues led the nation in Yards per play and improved from 324 yards per game to 438.1 yards per game (7th in the nation).
+The Blues upset the Number 10 ranked Laurier Golden Hawks on 38-34 on a last minute drive.
 On April 6, 2020, it was announced that Denison had joined the York Lions to serve as the team's offensive coordinator.
 He left York in 2022.

+In 2023, Denison joined the Edmonton Elks as an offensive analyst and was a member of the organization through the 2024 season.

-Denison re-joined the coaching staff of the Lions for the 2025 season as the senior offensive assistant.
+Denison re-joined the coaching staff of the York Lions for the 2025 season as the senior offensive assistant.
+The Lions led the nation in passing yards, were fifth nationally in total offense, and were second nationally in first downs.
+He served in that capacity for one year.